 However, Ghana Cocoa Board under the Ministry Of Finance & Economic Planning (MOFEP) is responsible for cocoa affairs in the country

-The Ministry of Lands & Mineral Resources has responsibility for the Forestry Commission.
+The Ministry of Lands & Mineral Resources has responsibility for the Forestry Commission, while the Ministry of Fisheries and Aquaculture Development is responsible for the fisheries sub-sector.